msesia/conformal-label-noise/experiments/README.md

    git clone https://github.com/jcpeterson/cifar-10h cifar-10h
    ```
 2. **Download the CIFAR-10 Dataset:**
-   Download and unpack the original CIFAR-10 dataset from the following URL (https://www.cs.toronto.edu/~kriz/cifar-10-python.tar.gz) and place it into a subfolder named `cifar-10-python`.
+   Download and unpack the original CIFAR-10 dataset from the following URL: CIFAR-10 Dataset and place it into a subfolder named `cifar-10h`.

 After completing these two steps, you will have the following additional contents within this directory: